gaelmoccand/Cpp_Weekly/rvalue/README.md

 There is also no heap allocation in this SSO case.

 ### 6. Avoid overloading on universal reference

+If a function template parameter has type **T&&** for a deduced type T, or if an object is declared **auto&&** then it is a unviversal reference.

+Universal refrence must be initialized.
+Universal reference correspond to rvalue reference when they're init. with rvalues and lvalue references if they are init. with lvalues.

+Problem, overloading on universal refernce almost lead to the universal reference overload beaing called more than expected.

 See effective modern c++ Item26 [7]